smithara/geomagnetic_datacubes_dev/README.md

     pipx install conda-lock[pip_support]
     ```
     (this installs the tool independently of your conda setup, as an application)
-2. Create the `geomagcubes` environment using the `conda-lock.yml`:
+2. Create the `geomagcubes` environment using the conda-lock file:
     ```
-    conda-lock install --name geomagcubes conda-lock.yml
+    conda-lock install --name geomagcubes conda-linux-64.lock.yml
     ```
 3. Install the pip packages not covered in the conda-lock file:
     ```
     mamba activate geomagcubes
-    pip install viresclient==0.10.1 hapiclient==0.2.3 chaosmagpy==0.8
     pip install -e .
     ```
     (the last one installs the code within this repository (under `src`) as an editable package)

+(This conda-lock file is generated from `environment.yml` with: `conda-lock --file environment.yml --kind env`)

 ### Option B - create similar environment (suitable if you need to customise it)

 Using the `environment.yml` to create the environment:
 ```
 mamba env create --file environment.yml --name geomagcubes
 ```
-(the file already specifies the pip packages so there is no need to install them separately)
+(the file already specifies the project package so there is no need to install them separately)

-### Getting started
+## Getting started

 Activate the environment and launch JupyterLab from within it
 ```